-Plan of the Task Force to Address Its Charges
+Task Force's Work to Address Each of Its Two Specific Charges

-The first charge of the 2022 Task Force is the same as that of the Task Force as explained in our 2021 Report: "To (1) address subdivisions (1) to (6), inclusive, of subsection (a) of section 30 of public act 21-46."
-Fourteen recommendations can be found after a review of the Whole Child Framework in this report.
+The first charge of the 2022-2023 Task Force is the same as that of the Task Force as explained in our 2021 Report: "To (1) address subdivisions (1) to (6), inclusive, of subsection (a) of section 30 of public act 21-46."
+The Task Force's original recommendations from December 2021 - annotated to reflect action taken by the C.G.A. to address those recommendations during the 2022 and 2023 legislative sessions - follows its reports of its work to address each of the two specific charges that were assigned to the Task Force in 2022:

-The plan of the Task Force to address its two new charges, (1) to provide recommendations to meet the demand for infant and toddler care in the state by increasing access to and enrollment in child care centers, group child care homes and family child care homes, and identify resources to assist such centers and homes in meeting such demand, and (2) to study the feasibility of adjusting school start times to improve students' mental and physical well-being, is explained below.
+- (1) to provide recommendations to meet the demand for infant and toddler care in the state by increasing access to and enrollment in child care centers, group child care homes and family child care homes, and identify resources to assist such centers and homes in meeting such demand, and - (2) to study the feasibility of adjusting school start times to improve students' mental and physical well-being.